neldien/podcasts-list/README.md

 > <p> My absolute favorite. a compilation of stories from themes story telling nights and events all over the world. </p>
 ### 99pi
 > <p> the thing about great design is that it isnt noticed. roman mars does a great deconstructing design and sharing the story of how things have become the way they are </p>
+### Everything is Alive
+> <p> By far one of the weirdests podcasts I listen to.
+Every episode is an interview with an inanimate object.
+I think my favorite so far has been with the can of cola, louis.</p>
 ### Ear Hustle
 > <p> another radiolab podcast, this one isnt recorded in oakland, but across the bay in san quentin prisons. a really unique insight into the life of inmates, whose stories are oft overlooked</p>